 The key to this phenomenal dish is the marinade.
-It’s light and bright.
-It screams of warm weather days and sunshine.
-And it’s simple!
-Just orange juice and Coconut Aminos.
+It’s mild so you’re not getting an overwhelming citrus flavor.
+Instead it’s light, bright, and screams of warm weather days with sunshine.

-Did I mention that this recipe is Whole 30 compliant, Paleo, and gluten free?
-So many store bought marinades rely on sugar to create sweetness but not here, friends.
+So many store-bought marinades rely on sugar to bring out the sweetness but not here, friends.
 Orange juice is plenty sweet on it’s own and the Coconut Aminos add a depth of flavor you’re going to love.

 If you’re not familiar with Coconut Aminos you’re about to be.
 I’m a big fan.
 You will likely find it at your local grocery store (I don’t even need to go to a natural food store for mine) because it’s gaining in popularity.
 It’s made from coconut tree sap.
 It looks and tastes remarkably similar to soy sauce.
 Remarkably.
 But it’s better for you because it has far less sodium.
 If it sounds a little strange just try it and I bet you’ll be using it all the time.